Completing and extending shellings of vertex decomposable complexes: Introduction

 \section{Introduction}

+A pure simplicial complex $\Delta$ is \emph{$k$-decomposable} if it is a simplex, or it admits a face of dimension at most $k$ whose deletion and link results in a complex that is again in the class.
+The case $k=0$ is also known as \emph{vertex decomposable} (see Definition \ref{def:vd}) and is an important class in many combinatorial settings.
+Examples of vertex decomposable complexes include the independence complexes of matroids (as shown by Provan and Billera in \cite{ProBil}, where the class of $k$-decomposable was introduced).
+It is also not hard to see that for any $k = 1, 2, \dots, n-1$ the $k$-skeleton of a simplex on vertex set $[n]$, which we denote $\Delta_{n-1}^{(k)}$, is vertex decomposable.

-A pure simplicial complex $\Delta$ is \defi{shellable} if there exists an ordering of its facets $F_1, F_2, \dots, F_s$ such that each $F_i$ intersects the previous facets in a pure codimension one complex (see Definition \ref{defn:shellable}).
-Shellability is an important combinatorial tool that has consequences for the topology of $\Delta$ as well as algebraic properties of its Stanley-Reisner ring.
-Examples of shellable simplicial complexes include the independence complexes of matroids \cite{ProBil}, boundary complexes of simplicial polytopes \cite{BruMan}, as well as the skeleta of shellable complexes \cite{BjoWac}.
-In particular for any $k = 1, 2, \dots, n-1$ the $k$-skeleton of a simplex on vertex set $[n]$, which we denote $\Delta_{n-1}^{(k)}$, is shellable.
+By definition a $k$-decomposable complex is $(k+1)$-decomposable, and a pure $d$-dimensional complex is $d$-decomposable complex if and only if it is \emph{shellable}.
+Shellability of $\Delta$ can also be characterized in terms of the existence of an ordering of its facets $F_1, F_2, \dots, F_s$ that satisfies a codimension one intersection property (see Definition \ref{defn:shellable}).
+Shellability itself is an important combinatorial tool that has consequences for the topology of $\Delta$ as well as algebraic properties of its Stanley-Reisner ring.
+By results of Bruggesser and Mani \cite{BruMan}, a large class of shellable simplicial complexes come from the boundary complexes of simplicial polytopes.

-Given a shellable complex a natural question to ask is whether one can get `stuck' in the process of building a shelling order.
-A shellable complex $\Delta$ is said to be \defi{extendably shellable} if any shelling of a subcomplex of $\Delta$ can be extended to a shelling of $\Delta$.
+Given a pure $k$-decomposable complex $\Delta$, a natural question to ask is whether one can add a new facet to $\Delta$ that results in a complex that is still $k$-decomposable.
+In the case of shellable complexes this question was asked by Simon in \cite{Sim}, in the context of the related notion of extendable shellability.
+A pure shellable complex $\Delta$ is said to be \emph{extendably shellable} if any shelling of a pure subcomplex of $\Delta$ can be extended to a shelling of $\Delta$.
 Here a subcomplex of $\Delta$ is a simplicial complex on the same vertex set as $\Delta$, whose set of facets is a subset of the facets of $\Delta$.